 The Blue Horizons summer program brings together students interested in digital media production and environmental studies to learn about important issues of the global ocean from a local, California perspective.
 A coordinated series of interdisciplinary courses and related activities, Blue Horizons introduces students to scriptwriting; media portrayals of the environment; the biological, socio-economic, and political aspects of marine conservation; and the latest innovations in environmental filmmaking.

-Students will gain the skills necessary to communicate effectively with their peers, scientists, policymakers, and the general public by producing short, compelling videos (see Student Success Story below).
+Students will gain the skills necessary to communicate effectively with their peers, scientists, policymakers, and the general public by producing short, compelling videos.
 Issues such as marine protected areas, sustainable fishing, watershed ecosystems, beach erosion, aquaculture, and others will be closely studied, providing a foundation for the research necessary to produce an informative film.
-Techniques of digital video camera operations, sound gathering, lighting, and editing with industry standard Final Cut Pro will also be covered.
+Techniques of digital video camera operations, sound gathering, lighting, and editing with industry standard software will also be covered.

-We want to thank the students of UCSB through the Associated Students Coastal Fund for their generous support of the 2012 Blue Horizons Summer Program.
+We want to thank the students of UCSB through the Associated Students Coastal Fund for their generous support of the GreenScreen and Blue Horizons programs over the years.
 We are grateful to Sony Pictures Entertainment for its donation of equipment to support the Environmental Media Initiative's Blue Horizons Program.

 We are grateful to Pond5 for its donation of stock footage.